 There is a helpful list of things that every new Ecwid store owner needs to do: from signing up their shop to enabling payments.
 However, if you are selling handmade and/or personalised gifts, flowers, souvenirs, or party supplies, you’ll want to pay additional attention to some additional details.

 By the way, along with physical items, you can also sell services and/or digital products.
 Presents like personalised songs or an online master class are becoming very popular.
-Stumped for how to incorporate a service into your business model?
-Ask florists/craftsmen from your shop to give them, or for some ideas.
+Stumped for how to incorporate this kind of service into your business model?
+Ask florists/craftsmen from your shop to give master classes, or for some ideas.
 You can also sell gift cards, the ultimate fail-safe gift.